Navy Federal Credit Union: Organization

 Navy Federal is chartered with NCUA as a single-sponsor credit union, with its sponsor being the Department of Defense.
 Like all credit unions, Navy Federal is governed by a board of volunteers, elected by and from its membership.
-Navy Federal also has a separate subsidiary, named Navy Federal Financial Group, which operates as a credit union service organization (CUSO).
+Navy Federal also has a separate subsidiary, named Navy Federal Investment Services, which operates as a credit union service organization (CUSO).
 CUSOs were established by NCUA as a way for credit unions to pursue product offerings that would normally be outside of the purview of a credit union.